 Many companies send direct mail to branch out into new geographic locations.
 But before you buy an address list to mail a large-scale broadcast postcard to an entire zip code, do a little research using Facebook.
 Send a promotion to Facebook users in a zip code you’re thinking of targeting, and review the platform’s performance analytics to narrow your target audience before investing in direct mail.

-Are you ready to design a direct mail campaign with social media in mind?
+Are you ready to design a direct mail campaign with social media channels in mind?
 Click here to learn more about Inkit’s direct mail automation software.